konflux-ci/architecture/ADR/0017-use-our-pipelines.md

 ## Decision

-Use our own pipelines to build and scan Stonesoup components.
+Use our own pipelines to build and scan AppStudio components.
 Almost all of our components already do this today.
 Look for evidence in the `.tekton/` directory of their git repo.

-However, we have stopped short of configuring an [Application] and [Components] for Stonesoup.
+However, we have stopped short of configuring an [Application] and [Components] for AppStudio.
-We're using the pipelines directly, but not via the Stonesoup UI.
+We're using the pipelines directly, but not via the AppStudio UI.
 This is something we intend to start doing, but haven't made time to do so yet.

 ## Consequences

-* When asked for evidence that teams are practicing secure development, they can point to stonesoup pipelines in some cases.
+* When asked for evidence that teams are practicing secure development, they can point to AppStudio pipelines in some cases.
 * If our pipelines produce incorrect or erroneous errors, we will be in a position to notice this sooner and act to fix them.
 * If there are gaps in the user experience, we'll also be in a position to notice this and work to improve UX (i.e. [STONE-459](https://issues.redhat.com/browse/STONE-459)).
-* We won't get to exercise or benefit from the [integration-service] or the Stonesoup UI so long as we are only using the Stonesoup build pipelines and not yet onboarding to use of the [Application] and [Component] APIs.
+* We won't get to exercise or benefit from the [integration-service] or the AppStudio UI so long as we are only using the AppStudio build pipelines and not yet onboarding to use of the [Application] and [Component] APIs.
 * This ADR supports [STONE-434](https://issues.redhat.com/browse/STONE-434).